tolauwae/phd-thesis/src/oop/oop.typ

 //
 //== Remote Invocation of Stateful Operations

-=== WebAssembly Semantics with Embedded Actions
+=== WebAssembly language semantics<oop:webassembly>

 #semantics(
     [The configuration for WebAssembly with embedded actions, supporting transfer and syncing of state based on the semantics of the original paper @haas17:bringing.], wasm,
+"oop:fig:wasm")

+We briefly discussed WebAssembly, and its semantics in the previous chapter (@chapter:remote) and we provide a larger overview of the relevant rules from the original paper @haas17:bringing in @app:webassembly.
+Here we reiterate the most important aspects of the WebAssembly semantics that are relevant to our formalization of stateful out-of-place debugging.

+The WebAssembly semantics are grounded in a stack-based virtual machine, where instructions and values operate on a single stack with strict typing to guarantee fast static validation.
+We base our formalisation on the semantics from the original WebAssembly paper by #cite(form: "prose", <haas17:bringing>), where the core semantics include structured control flow (blocks, loops, and conditionals) and memory management via linear memory.
+WebAssembly intentionally excludes external interface definitions, including I/O operations, to minimize its dependence on platform-specific details.
+This design choice enables us to deliberately sculpt the I/O operations for our synchronization system, as we will show in @oop:actions.

+@oop:fig:wasm shows the most important syntax rules for WebAssembly.

+The execution of a WebAssembly program is defined by a small-step reduction relation, denoted as $wasmarrow$ where, $i$ refers to the index of the currently executing module.
+The relation $wasmarrow$ is defined over a configuration $K = {s;v^*;e^*}$, with global store $s$, local values $v^*$, and the current stack of instructions $e^*$.
+Important for our semantics, the global store $s$ contains instances of modules, tables, and memories.
+The global store allows access to any function within a module instance, denoted as $s_"func" (i,j)$, where $i$ represents the module index and $j$ corresponds to the function index.

+The WebAssembly semantics makes use of administrative operators to deal with control constructs, for example $call i$ denotes a call to a function with index $i$ .
+To mark the extend of an active control struct, expressions are wrapped into labels.
+Evaluation context $L^k$ are used in the _Label_ rule to unravel the nesting of $k$ labels, allowing to focuses on the currently evaluation expressions $e*$.
+This rule, as defined in the WebAssembly semantics, is important for defining the out-of-place debugger semantics because it allows capturing the current continuation, (i.e. $L^k [ ]$) , just before invoking a remote call.

+=== Extending WebAssembly with Embedded Actions<oop:actions>

+In @chapter:remote, we discussed in great detail how WARDuino extends WebAssembly with actions for peripherals of constrained devices, and other resources specific to embedded and Internet-of-Things applications.
+For the purposes of the out-of-place debugger, these actions correspond precisely with the synchronous accesses of non-transferable resources.
+In @chapter:remote, actions differed not from other WebAssembly functions, but in the context of out-of-place debugging we need to distinguish between the two, and extend actions with two transfer functions to enable our sparse synchronization strategy.

+#semantics(
+    [The configuration for WebAssembly with embedded actions, supporting transfer and syncing of state based on the semantics of the original paper @haas17:bringing.], actions,
 "oop:fig:prim-def")

-WebAssembly is a portable, low-level binary code format built for secure and efficient execution across different platforms.
-Its formal semantics are based on a stack-based virtual machine, where instructions and values interact with a single, strictly typed stack, enabling fast static validation.
-The core semantics encompass structured control flow constructs, such as blocks, loops, and conditionals, along simple linear memory.
-To remove platform-specific dependencies, WebAssembly deliberately omits external interface definitions, including input and output operations.
 We have extended WebAssembly with a set of non-transferable actions which are clearly separated from regular code execution.
 This design choice enables us to have a clear and easy division between transferable and non-transferable code.
+@oop:fig:prim-def shows the extended WebAssembly syntax rules for non-transferable resources support.
+The changes are highlighted.

 #semantics(
     [The semantics of actions, and invoking instructions in WebAssembly.], invokeconfig,
 "oop:fig:invoking")

-#note[We use the terms _forward_ and _backward_ transfer to refer to the direction of the state changes, similar to program slicing.]We build on the semantics of WebAssembly as defined by #cite(form: "prose", <haas17:bringing>).
-@oop:fig:prim-def shows data extensions to WebAssembly needed to support non-transferable resources.
-The WebAssembly program state is defined as a configuration $K$, with global store $s$, local values $v^*$, and the current stack of instructions $e^*$.
-The #emph[global] action table $A$ contains all actions, each action $a$ is a named pair of a closure $cl$ and a transfer functions $t$ and $r$.
+The WebAssembly global store is extended with a #emph[global] action table $A$ contains all actions, each action $a$ is a named pair of a closure $cl$ and a transfer functions $t$ and $r$.
 The closure consists of the code which performs the action over the non-transferable resource.
- The backward transfer function $t$, returns the state $s'$ needed to perform the action, given the arguments $v^*$ and the current state $s$ of the server.
+#note[We use the terms _forward_ and _backward_ transfer to refer to the direction of the state changes, similar to program slicing.]The backward transfer function $t$, returns the state $s'$ needed to perform the action, given the arguments $v^*$ and the current state $s$ of the server.
 The forward transfer function $r$, produces the state $s'$ that has been altered by execution the action given the state $s$ after executing the action on the client.
 We refer to elements of named tuples, such as the transfer function as $a_(transfer)$.

-The execution of a WebAssembly program is defined by a small-step reduction relation over the configuration $\{s;v^*;e^*\}$, denoted as #wasmarrow, where  $i$ refers to the index of the currently executing module as shown in figure @oop:fig:invoking.
-The WebAssembly semantics makes use of administrative operators to deal with control constructs, for example $call i$ denotes a call to a function with index $i$ .
-To mark the extend of an active control struct, expressions are wrapped into labels.
-Evaluation context $L^k$ are used in the _Label_ rule to unravel the nesting of $k$ labels, allowing to focuses on the currently evaluation expressions $e*$.
-This rule, as defined in the WebAssembly semantics, is important for defining the out-of-place debugger semantics because it allows capturing the current continuation, (i.e. $L^k [ ]$) , just before invoking a remote call.
 //To accommodate the semantics of the out-of-place debugger, we make a small modification to the semantics of WebAssembly, by adding a special label $Inv$ for invoking a series of WebAssembly instructions.

 Naturally, the semantics of actions needs to be define both for when the debugger is active and during normal execution.